Networked advocacy: Framing in advocacy and contentious politics

 In later work, Bennett and Segerberg transform this idea of metaframes into what they simultaneously call "memes" and "personalized action frames".
 No matter which phrase is used, these are symbolic packets of information that are shared among individuals and groups with different interests because it is "easy to imitate, adapt personally, and share broadly".
 These "memes" or "political action frames" therefore become adaptable "network building and bridging units of social information."

 According to Castells, framing, which uses communication to shape people's minds and how they construct meaning, is a crucial tool for activists and groups who want to build power.
 He presents a detailed argument for framing's particular importance in today's rapidly advancing technological environment:

 "Because communication, and particularly socialized communication, the one that exists in the public realm, provides the support for the social production of meaning, the battle of the human mind is largely played out in the processes of communication.
 And this is more so in the network society, characterized by the pervasiveness of communication networks in a multimodal hypertext.
 Indeed, the ongoing transformation of communication technology in the digital age extends the reach of communication media to all domains of social life in a network that is at the same time global and local, generic and customized in an ever-changing pattern.
 As a result, power relations…as well as the processes challenging institutionalized power relations are increasingly shaped and decided in the communication field."

-As communicators and activists continue to gain access to advanced, powerful technological tools, then, they will benefit from the skilled use of these tools to spread their messages and be able to facilitate more expansive, successful movements.
+As communicators and activists continue to gain access to advanced technological tools, these technologies may be used to disseminate messages and facilitate the organization of movements on a broader scale.